 Battery degradation isn’t that big of a deal for many

-[UPDATE: Here’s a link to an article (found here) about a LEAF in the UK that went 100,000 miles in under two years with no degradation.]
+[UPDATE: Here’s a link to a Facebook post (found here) about a LEAF used as a taxi in the UK that went 100,000 miles in under two years with no degradation.
+It was retired with 170,000 miles after three years plus with only two bars lost.]

 First, a definition.
 Electric vehicle (EV) battery degradation is when the battery loses capacity over time.
 If you’ve ever owned a laptop or a cell phone, you have experienced battery degradation.
 An EV just has a much larger battery than your average laptop.